Traffic rules

 Why does it so often go wrong with priority for pedestrians?

 But is the pedestrian coming from the intersecting road?
-That means from the left or from the right, then you should NOT let the pedestrian in front of you!
+That means from the left or from the right, then you should NOT let the pedestrian go in front of you!

 Using 2 fairly simple rhymes, we have come up with how to solve priority for pedestrians.
 If you don't understand the rhymes, I'll explain the real rules.